clacson95/code-quiz/README.md

 There are two methods to use this application:

 1. Use the link above to access the deployed application.
-2. Alternatively, you can fork the repository, clone the repository, or download the ZIP file to access the code for yourself.
+2. Alternatively, you can fork the repository, clone the repository, or download the ZIP file to access/change the code.
 This will require you to have a text editor.
 I recommend Visual Studio Code, but there are a plethora of other options available.

+Once running the application, click the "Start Quiz" button to begin the quiz, and answer the questions one by one.
+Once all questions are answered or the time runs out, you will be asked to enter your initials and click the Submit button.
+You can then go back to the starting screen and take the quiz again, or clear the current highscores.
+A "Highscores" button in the top left will allow you to review the current highscores at any point, although doing so during the quiz will forfeit your current progress.

 ## License